gyorilab/emmaa/doc/model_config.rst

 - `filters` : dict
     Configuration for applying semantic filters to the model checking process.
-    It is represented as a dictionary mapping test corpus name to filter function name.
-Filter function should be defined in :ref:`filter_functions` and registered with `@register_filter('node')` decorator.
+    It is represented as a dictionary mapping a test corpus name to a filter function name.
+The filter function should be defined in :ref:`filter_functions` and registered with `@register_filter('node')`
+    decorator.

     - Example: